Irrationality of degenerations of Fano varieties: Introduction

 where the left vertical arrow $f'$ is a toroidal morphism of strict toroidal embeddings (see \S \ref{toroidal-couples-defn} and \S \ref{toroidal-morphisms}), $m_X$ and $m_Z$ are projective birational morphisms, and the general fibres of $f'$ are bounded.

-Note that the toroidal modification exists for any projective surjective morphism of varieties by \cite{weak:s-stable:reduction, ADK13}; see Theorem~\ref{ak00-thm}.
+Note that the toroidal modification exists for any projective surjective morphism of varieties by \cite{ADK13, weak:s-stable:reduction}; see Theorem~\ref{ak00-thm}.
 However, here we require a stronger condition on the boundedness of general fibres of $f'$, which will be deduced from Theorem~\ref{functorial-toroidalization}.
-Similar constructions are applied in \cite{birkar2023singularities} where $m_X$ may not be birational.
-The techniques related to toroidal embeddings are also used in \cite{jiao2023}; see, for example, \cite[\S 3]{jiao2023}.
+Similar constructions are applied in \cite{birkar2025toroidaltoricmodelsfibrations}, where $m_X, m_Z$ may not be birational.
+The techniques related to toroidal embeddings are also used in \cite{jiao25}.

 Denote by $C'$ the centre of $F$ on $Y'$.
-Decreasing $t$ if necessary, we can assume that $t$ is a positive rational number.
-By taking an $n$-complement of $K_X + tF$ for some $n\in \N$ depending only on $t$ (see \S \ref{complements}), it will be shown in \S \ref{pf-bnd-irra} that the toroidal modification $f'$ can be taken so that these additional properties are also satisfied: \begin{itemize} \item [(i)] the support of the fibre of $f'$ over $z\in Z\cong Z'$ is contained in the toroidal boundary $D' \coloneqq Y'\setminus U_{Y'}$, in particular, $C'$ is contained in $D'$, and \item [(ii)] the log discrepancy $a(F, Y', D')$ is equal to zero. \end{itemize} Denote by $S$ the reduction of the fibre of $f'$ over $z\in Z\cong Z'$.
+By decreasing $t$ if necessary, we can assume that $t$ is a positive rational number.
+As will be shown in \S \ref{pf-bnd-irra}, by taking an $n$-complement of $K_X + tF$ for some $n\in \N$ depending only on $d, t$ (see \S \ref{complements}), the toroidal modification $f'$ can be taken so that these additional properties are also satisfied: \begin{itemize} \item [(i)] the support of the fibre of $f'$ over $z\in Z\cong Z'$ is contained in the toroidal boundary $D' \coloneqq Y'\setminus U_{Y'}$, in particular, $C'$ is contained in $D'$, and \item [(ii)] the log discrepancy $a(F, Y', D')$ is equal to zero. \end{itemize} Denote by $S$ the reduction of the fibre of $f'$ over $z\in Z\cong Z'$.
 Then $C'$ is an lc centre of $(Y', D')$ contained in $S$.
-Taking a sufficiently ample$/Z'$ divisor on $Y'$, then we are in the situation to apply the results in \cite{HMX13-auto-groups}, \cite{HMX14}, and \cite{Birkar-moduli-polarized} to show that the lc centre $C'$ is birationally bounded; cf. Lemma~\ref{b-bnd} and \S \ref{pf-bnd-irra}.
+By taking a sufficiently ample$/Z'$ divisor on $Y'$, we are in the situation to apply the results in \cite{Birkar-moduli-polarized, HMX13-auto-groups, HMX14} to show that the lc centre $C'$ is birationally bounded; cf. Lemma~\ref{b-bnd} and \S \ref{pf-bnd-irra}.

-Let $C$ be a bounded resolution of $C'$, then there is a rational map $\pi\colon F\dashrightarrow C$.
-Now, $C$ is a smooth projective variety with bounded degree of irrationality since it is bounded; cf. Lemma~\ref{irr-bnd-above}.
+Let $C$ be a bounded nonsingular projective variety that is birational to $C'$.
+Then there is a rational map $\pi\colon F\dashrightarrow C$.
+Now $C$ is a smooth projective variety with bounded degree of irrationality since it is bounded; cf. Lemma~\ref{irr-bnd-above}.
 Moreover, as $C'$ is an lc centre of the strict toroidal couple $(Y', D')$, a general fibre of $\pi$ is irreducible and rational; see Proposition~\ref{rational-fibres}.
 This concludes Theorem~\ref{bnd-irra}.

-The following result compares Theorem~\ref{bnd-irra} and \cite[Theorem 1.1]{BirkarLoginov} when $\dim X = 3$.
+The following result compares Theorem~\ref{bnd-irra} and \cite[Theorem~1.1]{BirkarLoginov} when $\dim X = 3$.